How many Volkswagens have you won since you’ve lived in Buenos Aires?

 -Mark #3 –to see if the line you are calling from is on the ‘No Call’ list already.
 After giving the information the line automatically hangs up.
 You will have to call again and press #1 to put your number of the no-call list.

-D. Enjoy your dinner in peace —or at least being pestered by people who matter.
+D. The website claims that within 30 days you will again be able to enjoy your dinner in peace — or at least being pestered by people who matter.